Duration & Fees

 Leaving Cape Town, the tour will head around Table Bay and then north through the wheat growing 'bread basket' of South Africa before crossing the Piekenierskloof Pass into the rich fruit growing area along the Olifants River, named for the vast elephant herds that used to roam this fertile valley.

 Included Activity: Wine Tasting at Highlanders

 DAY 2: Cederberg Area to Gariep River (Breakfast / Lunch / Dinner)

 Travelling north from the Cederberg area the region known as Namaqualand is reached, well known for its prolific display of Namaqua wildflowers that occur each spring.
-After stopping for supplies in Springbok, the journey continues on through the desert area of the Richtersveld to the Gariep River, the natural land border between South Africa and Namibia, where the night is spent at a beautiful campsite on the South African bank of the river.
+After stopping for supplies in the small mining town of Springbok, the journey continues on through the desert area of the Richtersveld to the Gariep River, the natural land border between South Africa and Namibia, where the night is spent at a beautiful campsite on the South African bank of the river.

 This sandy yet spectacular country gained its independence from South Africa in 1990 and its largest city, also the capital, is Windhoek.
 This is a country of compelling beauty and wide horizons dominated by the brooding and desolate Namib Desert which has the highest sand dunes in the world.

 Located in the south of Namibia, the Fish River Canyon claims the title of the largest canyon in Africa and the second largest in the world.
 Being approximately 160 km long, 27 km wide and just over 550 m deep only allows for the brave and fit to take on the hikes and walks it has to offer.